kitstokes/digiproc/scanning.md

 *
 8. After your settings are correct, press **Scan**.
 9. In the **File Save Settings** window, you need to:
   - Click **Other** and then **Browse** to select the folder you want your images to save to.
-This should be the folder labeled tif in the folder for the scanning project.
+This should be the folder labeled **tiff** in the folder for the scanning project.
   - Enter the file name prefix.
 This should be the file name you created minus the **subitem** number, which the **Start Number** field will fill in.
+See [File Naming] for complete details.
+  - **Start Number should be set at **01** if you're starting a new project.
+If you're continuing a project, it should be set to the next sequential number.
   - Set **Image Format** file type to **TIFF (*.tif)**.
   Refer to the image below:
   *
 10. Press **OK** and the scan will begin.

+## Scanning Documents

+Document scans have different technical requirements.
+In the CDIL we:

+- Scan all documents at 400 dpi.
+- Scan all documents straight to JPEG format.

+When conducting a documents-only scanning project, you will only need to create a **lowres jpeg** folder before you begin.
+Scan all documents in the project to this folder.

+Otherwise, follow the directions for scanning an image, including the [file naming conventions].
+Use the color separation guide unless scanning with the feed scanner or otherwise instructed by CDIL staff.

+Have you completely finished scanning the project?
+Continue to the next step with the [processing guide].